 If true (default) generate code that can be debugged using trace/0, spy/1, etc. Can be set to false using the -nodebug.
-The predicate load_files/2 restores the value of this flag after loading a file, causing modifications to be local to a source file.
-Many of the libraries have :- set_prolog_flag(generate_debug_info, false) to hide their details from a normal trace.4 gmp_version (integer)
+This flag is scoped within a source file.
+Many of the libraries have :- set_prolog_flag(generate_debug_info, false) to hide their details from a normal trace.8 gmp_version (integer)